The science behind how we learn and ways to enhance learning in babies

 Gestational and early postnatal vitamin B6 deficiency results in reduced myelination.
 Deficiency in folic acid and vitamin B12 is associated with early nervous system formation defects.

-Thus, a diverse diet by the mother ensures adequate nutrition for baby’s brain development.
+Thus, a diverse diet by the mother ensures adequate nutrition for the baby’s brain development.
 It sets up the foundation for learning and development milestones.